 How to Apply - International Students

 Thank you for choosing to study at the University of Waikato.
-This section and the My Waikato brochure for our online application tool will guide you through the application process for international students.
+This section and the Onshore Student Enrolment Guide or the Offshore/online Students Enrolment Guide for our online application tool will guide you through the application process for international students.
 Check the application and enrolment dates to ensure we receive your application on time to start your study.

 Check your eligibility

 You will be accepted into the University of Waikato if you meet the entry requirements and any additional requirements.